sodadata/docs/soda/quick-start-automate.md

 In the editing panel, provide the connection configurations Soda Cloud needs to be able to access the data in the data source.
 Connection configurations are data source-specific and include values for things such as a database's host and access credentials.

+Access the [data source-specific connection configurations]({% link soda/connect-athena.md %}) for the connection syntax and descriptions; adjust the values to correspond with your data source's details.

-To more securely provide sensitive values such as usernames and passwords, use environment variables in a `values.yml` file when you deploy the Soda Agent.
+To more securely provide sensitive values such as usernames and passwords in a self-hosted agent deployment model, use environment variables in a `values.yml` file when you deploy the Soda Agent.
 See [Use environment variables for data source connection credentials]({% link soda-agent/secrets.md %}#use-environment-variables-to-store-data-source-connection-credentials) for details.

-Access the [data source-specific connection configurations]({% link soda/connect-athena.md %}) to copy+paste the connection syntax into the editing panel, then adjust the values to correspond with your data source's details.

 <br />